 When easing into a relationship while watching shows on Netflix, we can “accidentally” eat a whole bag of chips…especially if our eyes are peeled to the screen.
 Next thing you know, you’ve gained a few pounds after 1 episode of your favorite show!
 Does it mean you have to give up eating snacks?
 Nope!
 Here are some healthy date night recipes that you can have during your Netflix and Chill time!

 I repeat, LOADED CAULIFLOWER TOTS!
 These babies taste just like a baked potato with all of the fixings.
 Yet…are low in carbs (just 1.5 carbs)!
+Served beside delectable salmon or shrimp, I can’t get enough of these.
 From one tot lover to another, these are next level.

 The link above shares recipes for avocado, beet, sweet potato, and black bean hummus.
 Making hummus at home is far easier than one might think.
-Although there are some varieties you can buy in your local store, I still prefer to make it at home.
+Although there are some varieties you can buy in your local store, I still prefer to make these easy batches of hummus at home.
 Why?
 Tastes better!
 Plus, it’s simple, made with healthy ingredients, and contains zero additives.
+Slice up peppers and wash some grape tomatoes for dippable delights!

 This post contains affiliate links for products I use regularly and highly recommend.